Back

 • Grow expertise in clinical assessment, diagnosis and treatment, integration of science and practice, and understanding of cultural diversity and individual differences.

-• Gain experience in working with diverse populations and specialized service areas to enhance their understanding of themselves as clinicians.
+• Gain experience working with diverse populations and specialized service areas to enhance their understanding of themselves as clinicians.

 Internship Training Opportunities